ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 - [ ] $O(n \log n)$

 ::: hints
-- In the worst case, each record must make its way to the start of the array.
-This would occur if the record values are initially arranged from highest to lowest, in the reverse of sorted order.
+- In the worst case, each element must make its way to the start of the array.
+This would occur if the elements are initially arranged from highest to lowest, in the reverse of sorted order.
 - In this case, the number of comparisons will be one the